v7labs/darwin-py/docs/torch.md

     return model
 ```

-Then, we will load the dataset using `darwin-py`'s `get_dataset()` function, specifying the path to the dataset, the dataset type (in this case we need an `instance-segmentation` dataset), and the `train` partition.
+Then, we will load the dataset using `darwin-py`'s `get_dataset()` function, specifying the dataset slug, the dataset type (in this case we need an `instance-segmentation` dataset), and the `train` partition.
 The dataset that we get back can be used directly into Pytorch's standard DataLoader.

 ```python
 trfs_train = T.Compose([T.RandomHorizontalFlip(), T.ToTensor()])